YinHK-gameDev/unity-learn/animation/Animation Window/README.md

 Eg: \
 ![](./AnimationEditorPreviewModifiedValue.png)

+A modified animated property in preview mode.
+This change has not yet been saved as a keyframe

+> In this modified state, you **must manually create a keyframe to "save" this modification**.
+If you move the playback head, or switch your selection away from the animated GameObject, you will lose the modification.

 ### Manually creating keyframes
 There are three different ways to manually create a keyframe when you have modified a GameObject in preview mode.